Magnifico (film)

-Magnifico is a 2003 Filipino drama film written by Michiko Yamamoto and directed by Maryo J. de los Reyes.
+Magnifico is a 2003 Philippine coming-of-age drama film directed by Maryo J. de los Reyes from a story and screenplay written by Michiko Yamamoto.
+The film revolves around a titular child character who decides to design and build a coffin for his grandmother as well as raise funds to buy a wheelchair for his younger sister who has cerebral palsy.
 The film stars Jiro Manio, Lorna Tolentino, Albert Martinez, and Gloria Romero.

-The film was released by Violett Film Productions and it received mixed-to-positive reviews from film critics and acclaim from various international film festivals.
+Produced and released by Violett Film Productions, Magnifico was theatrically released in the Philippines on January 29, 2003.
+The film received mixed-to-positive reviews from film critics, with praise for its story, Jiro Manio's acting performance, emotional weight, and acclaim from various international film festivals and award-giving organizations.